hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 directories are, relatively, very slow to access.
 Your jobs should rather use the `$VSC_SCRATCH` directory, or other fast locations (depending on your needs), described in [Where to store your data on the HPC](../running_jobs_with_input_output_data/#where-to-store-your-data-on-the-hpc).
-As an example how do this: The job can copy the input to the scratch directory, then execute the computations, and lastly copy the output back to the data directory.
+As an example how to do this: The job can copy the input to the scratch directory, then execute the computations, and lastly copy the output back to the data directory.
 Using the home and data directories is especially a problem when UGent isn't your home institution: your files may be stored, for example, in Leuven while you're running a job in Ghent.